vzheng10/Patent-Maintenance-Portfolio/README.md

 **Objective**

-Start from the USPTO annualized patent dataset from 2023 and build a MySQL database that can answer questions like:
+Start from the USPTO annualized patent dataset and build a MySQL database that can answer questions like:

 - Which patents belong to which **client** (assignee) and **jurisdiction** (country)?
 - When are **maintenance fees** due for each patent?